sohjsolwin/Crane-Documentation/getting-started/critical-warnings-and-information.md

 13. USE CAUTION WHEN REMOVING PRINTS

     The best strategy is to let the bed cool, most prints pop off by themselves.

+14. REMOVING DUET SD CARD DISABLES FEATURES

+    The Duet relies on its microSD card to serve as memory, storage for the LCD menu structure, duet webhost, and basic configurations.
+Without this card you can not connect over ethernet or use the LCD, however USB will still work.
+We do not recommend removing it.
+There is an SD card slot under the LCD providing a card slot physically moving print Gcode files, or use the web interface to upload Gcodes.